• The Open Door at Midnight: The Brutal Unsolved Murder of Judith Ann Roberts

 • Forgotten Origins | Interview with F.K.
 Sterling

 As an established researcher and author, Sterling has contributed to Ancient American, Fate Magazine, Nexus Magazine, and Land of Promise Magazine, exploring alternative archaeology, cryptozoology, and ancient enigmas that challenge conventional narratives.
-His Lost Race of the Giants" trilogy established him as a compelling voice in the field, while his appearances on History Channel's Ancient Aliens and Coast to Coast AM brought his research to audiences hungry for the truth behind the myths.
+His Lost Race of the Giants" trilogy established him as a compelling voice in the field.
+At the same time, his appearances on History Channel's Ancient Aliens and Coast to Coast AM brought his research to audiences hungry for the truth behind the myths.

 Host - M.P.
 Pellicer